 The VR3455, Provider Staff Information Form, must document qualifications and provide evidence of meeting all qualifications such as transcripts, diplomas, reference letters, credentials, and licenses.

-Staff qualification for each service is described in 17.2.1 Job Placement Specialist General Qualifications.
-Information can be gained at Texas Credential Training.
+Staff qualification for each service is described in 17.2.1 Job Placement Specialist General Qualifications and 17.2.2 Job Skills Trainer General Qualifications.
+University of North Texas Workplace Inclusion and Sustainable Employment (UNTWISE) Texas Credential Information can be found at Texas Credential Training.

-A noncredentialled provider staff member can provide services to a VR customer only when the standards in Chapter 3: Basic Standards, 3.1.6.4 Temporary Waiver of Staff Qualifications are followed.
+A noncredentialled provider staff member can provide services to a VR customer only when the VR3490, Temporary Waiver of Credentials, is approved prior to any services being provided.
+For more information, see standards in Chapter 3: Basic Standards, 3.1.6 Staff of the Contracted Provider.

 17.2.1 Job Placement Specialist General Qualifications